 Harper worked in the gas industry until 2002, before co-founding a management business that specialized on turnaround sales of energy companies.
 But during what she describes as a mid-life gap year, she visited a number of developing countries and felt drawn to international development.
 "My own family has a lot of blindness, so the mission of Sightsavers really resonated for me," she said.
 "I have now been its CEO for 13 years, and every year something more incredible happens.
 The best moments are when I visit some of the countries where we work, sit with people in their communities and realize that what we do has a massive impact.
 I am so lucky."

-Harper is a Commander of the Order of the British Empire (CBE) for her work with the visually impaired abroad.
-Sightsavers is also supported by The Queen Elizabeth Diamond Jubilee Trust Trachoma Initiative and the UK's Trachoma SAFE program.
+Harper is a Commander of the Order of the British Empire (CBE) for her work to protect the sight of people in developing countries.
+Sightsavers works with a range of partners and is supported by organizations such as The Queen Elizabeth Diamond Jubilee Trust and UK aid through the UK government's Department for International Development.

-Reed Hastings co-founded Netflix in 1997, and today it develops, licenses and delivers entertainment across a wide variety of genres and languages to hundreds of millions of people in 190 countries.
+Reed Hastings co-founded Netflix in 1997.
+Today the company develops, licenses and delivers entertainment across a wide variety of genres and languages to hundreds of millions of people in 190 countries.
 In 1991, he founded Pure Software, which made tools for software developers.
 After a 1995 IPO and several acquisitions, Pure was acquired by Rational Software in 1997.

 Hastings is an active educational philanthropist and served on the California State Board of Education from 2000 to 2004.
 He is on the board of several educational organizations including DreamBox Learning, KIPP and Pahara.
 He's also a board member of Facebook and was on the board of Microsoft from 2007 to 2012.
 He received a BA from Bowdoin College in 1983 and an MSCS in artificial intelligence from Stanford University in 1988.
 Between Bowdoin and Stanford, he served in the Peace Corps as a high school math teacher in Swaziland.